Overview

 1. Type 4560 film magazine for 4.5 x 6 cm with integral laminar drawslide, frame counter, film-speed setting, film-type display and preloadable film insert

-2. Type 6060 film magazine for 6 x 6 cm (under development)
+2. Type 6060 film magazine for 6 x 6 cm with the same characteristics as the 4560 film magazine

 Custom functions and basic menu settings